-Car Safety Feature #1.
+Car safety features: #1.
 Seatbelts

 Like the seatbelt, the airbag has its own story of evolution.

-Car Safety Feature #3.
-Anti-Locking Braking System
+Car safety features: #3.
+Anti-Locking Braking System (ABS)

-ABS were first used in cars in the 1970s, became standard in the late ‘80s and are now fitted to all but a few new vehicles.
+ABS were first used in cars in the 1970s, became standard in the late 1980s, and are now fitted to all but a few new vehicles.
 The upshot is that ABS detects the rotational speed of the vehicle’s individual wheels and releases hydraulic fluid if the wheel is rotating too slowly (a sign of lock up).

 In effect, ABS provides steering control when braking on wet and slippery surfaces.

-Car Safety Feature #4.
-Electronic Stability Control/Program
+Car safety features: #4.
+Electronic Stability Control/Program (ESC/ESP)

-It was first used in 1983 and became standard in vehicle production in the early ‘90s.
+The ESC brakes individual wheels when required, and can even cut engine power until control is regained.
+It was first used in 1983 and became standard in vehicle production in the early 1990s.

-Car Safety Feature #5.
+Car safety features: #5.
 Crumple zones

 All new vehicles are required to incorporate crumple zones for passenger protection.

-Car Safety Feature #6.
+Car safety features: #6.
 Reverse camera

 For those of us who like to be in control while reversing, especially if you have small children at home, rear-facing camera technology is a great help.